bryandong24/reu_adaptation/README.md

 ### Data Collection

-I collected **101 human demonstrations** using the mouse-based teleoperation interface (`demo_pushf.py`) on my local MacBook, then uploaded the data to a GCP H100 machine for training.
+I collected **101 human demonstrations** using the mouse-based teleoperation interface (`demo_pushf.py`) on my own MacBook, then uploaded the data to a remote H100 machine for training.
 Each demonstration involved pushing the F-block from a random initial pose into the green target area.

 ### Training